Jason Latimer: Fountain Walk

 Walking on Fountain Jets – (Theatrical name: Fountain Walk) is an illusion, created and performed by Jason Latimer, which gives the appearance that an individual walks on jets of water like steps.

 As performed on the BBC One's TV special The Magicians, Episode 3, Latimer gives the illusion that he is able to walk on water and water fountain jets.
 The effect was debuted at Marble Arch in London, United Kingdom.
 It first appeared on television January 21, 2012 with former Pussycat Doll and Got to Dance judge Kimberly Wyatt.

 Truck to Truck Teleportation

-Truck Teleportation – (Theatrically named: Truck to Truck Teleportation) is an illusion, created and performed by Jason Latimer, which teleports audiences members from one moving truck to another moving truck.
+Truck Teleportation – (Theatrically named: Truck to Truck Teleportation) is an illusion, created and performed by Jason Latimer, which teleports audience members from one moving truck to another moving truck.

 As performed on the BBC One's TV special "The Magicians, Episode 6," Latimer gives the illusion of teleporting audience members from one moving truck to another moving truck, while the viewing audience is on a third transport truck.
 The effect was debuted at Dunsfold Aerodrome in Surrey, United Kingdom.
 It first appeared on television in February 2012 on the BBC One with Britain's Got Talent Winner George Sampson.